 Taken together, these four features create an electric learning atmosphere in which undergraduate students pursue their interests in Economics coursework alongside students training to be scientists and engineers, and with personal, custom-crafted mentoring from research faculty.
 Our students enjoy employment in various private and public sector positions, and gain admission to a great variety of graduate and professional schools.
 Click here for a sample list of private and public sector job placements, and graduate/professional school placements.

-Should you have any questions regarding how an Economics major, double major, minor, immersion or elective course could be right for you, please do not hesitate to contact Dr. Jeffrey Wagner, Chair of the Economics Department, or Dr. Javier Espinosa, Economics Undergraduate Program Director.
+Should you have any questions regarding how an Economics major, double major, minor, immersion or elective course could be right for you, please do not hesitate to contact Dr. Javier Espinosa, Chair of the Economics Department, or Dr. Jeffrey Wagner, Economics Undergraduate Program Director.